 Worshippers of the Divine Mother Kāli, may recite any of Her kavaca-s, stotra-s.
 Those with mantra initiations may experience wish fulfillment and all round happiness and prosperity.
 Performing the Mahāṣoḍhā nyāsa is a great plus during these nine festive nights.

-For 2021, the dates of the Magha Navarātri-s are 12th February - 21st February Indian Standard Time.
+For 2023, the dates of the Magha Navarātri-s are 22nd January to - 30th January Indian Standard Time.
 Readers may adjust check the corresponding local time, based on the lunar calendar for that location.

 This article is written by Krishna Vallapareddy and can be contacted at Krishna@manblunder.com

 Photo: Courtesy Ruslan